MarcinRozkwitalski/ARC2_Projekt/README.md

 Player navigates through a randomly generated mazes, defeating opponents and earning gold, which can be used to purchase various cards for their inventory to progress further.

 My role involved programming turn-based combat loops, creating an SQL database for cards and enemies, designing the card-drawing and playing logic, and managing views and graphics.

+It's worth noting that the majority of the graphics used in this game are attributed to Blizzard Entertainment.